Internship Admissions, Support and Initial Placement Data

 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program’s policies on intern selection and practicum and academic preparation requirements:

 As a site within the Nebraska Internship Consortium of Professional Psychology (NICPP), Counseling and Psychological Services (CAPS) considers applicants from APA-accredited doctoral programs in counseling or clinical psychology.
 Applicants must have a conferred MA or MS degree in counseling or clinical psychology.
 Applicants must complete all doctoral coursework prior to the beginning of the internship year and must be in good standing with their department.
 They must have successfully passed their comprehensive examinations prior to the CAPS application deadline and be certified as ready for internship by their doctoral program’s DCT.
 Applicants are expected to have an affirming stance toward all diversity, including, but not limited to, race, ethnicity, culture, sexual orientation, gender identity, and religion.
 This should be seen in the applicant's cover letter and/or responses to the essay questions.
-Finally, applicants must be license-eligible as provisionally licensed mental health practitioners in the state of Nebraska.
+Finally, applicants who are eligible as provisionally licensed mental health practitioners in the state of Nebraska are preferred.
 For more information on eligibility in the State of Nebraska please see DHHS licensure requirements and additional information.

 Does the program require that applicants have received a minimum number of hours of the following at time of application?
 If Yes, indicate how many: